jbreckmckye/trkl/README.md

 npm install trkl --save
 ```

 Trkl works in both CommonJS and browser environments.

+**Versions**

 If you need AMD support, use v1.5.1

+v2+ is ES6 only; v1.x supports ES5

 ### Importing